I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 I considered hiding in one of the cubicles for the whole of recess, but decided against it.
 I frowned and started to back up, when I heard someone call my name.
 ‘Emma!’

-I looked down the hallway and saw people glancing my way.
+I peered down the hallway to find people glancing my way.
 Then, I saw a head of frizzy hair bob my way, her earrings swinging by her bare neck.
 She pushed through the crowd and I stepped back against the wall.

 ‘It’s always a mess getting through between class,’ Grace commented flicking a piece of hair out of her face.